 The following discussion contains forward-looking statements that involve risks and uncertainties.
 Our actual results may differ materially from those discussed in the forward-looking statements as a result of various factors, including those set forth in Part II, Item 1A, "Risk Factors," and "Special Note Regarding Forward-Looking Statements" included elsewhere in this Quarterly Report.
-The following information should be read in conjunction with the unaudited financial information and the notes thereto included in this Quarterly Report and the audited financial information and the notes thereto included in this Quarterly Report and the audited financial information and the notes thereto included in our Annual Report.
+The following information should be read in conjunction with the unaudited financial information and the notes thereto included in this Quarterly Report and the audited financial information and the notes thereto included in our Annual Report.